Carleton’s Sexual Assault Support Services is looking to expand our community of peer support volunteers!

 About the Peer Support Program

-The peer support program is run out of the Department of Equity Services (503 Robertson Hall).
+The peer support program is run out of the Department of Equity Services (3800 Carleton Technology and Training Centre).
 The goal of the program is to have a student peer supporter available during the majority of business hours (8:30-4:30) so that students who come to the office looking for support have the option of speaking with a trained peer.
 Volunteers are asked to provide a minimum of 2 hours per week.

 Volunteers are provided with 35 hours of training on how to provide survivor-centered support to survivors of sexual violence.
 The training is completed from a trauma-informed perspective, and includes sections on anti-oppressive practices and intersectionality.